Wednesday, March 13

 2. The Costs of Cleaning Up

-Financial Burden: Litter cleanup is very expensive.
-For instance, the city of Philadelphia spends over $48 million annually on litter prevention and cleanup.
+Financial Burden: Litter cleanup is costly.
+For instance, Philadelphia spends over $48 million annually on litter prevention and cleanup.

-Street Sweeping Programs: Many cities around the world have street sweeping programs to keep trash off the streets and prevent it from entering the stormwater drains.
-Keeping stormwater drains clean is important.
+Street Sweeping Programs: Many cities worldwide have street sweeping programs to keep trash off the streets and prevent it from entering the stormwater drains.
+Keeping stormwater drains clean is essential.

 3. Human Health and Safety